 Authentic Finnish sauna experience has multiple benefits.
 It effectively releases stress, helps to sleep better, helps your body and mind to recover, and is good for your skin.
 In addition, regular sauna bathing in a Finnish sauna has been scientifically proven to decrease risk for cardiovascular diseases, dementia and Alzheimer’s.

 Not everybody, not even us Finns, like to do sauna the same way.
 That’s the thing with the Finnish sauna — it can be altered for many needs.
 While some like it hot so they can take the best out of cooling down in the snow or icy lake, some prefer an average temperature which can be momentarily increased by throwing water on the sauna stove to create steam (löyly, as we call it).
 Some use sauna especially after exercising to release tension of their muscles and increase blood circulation.
 Others alter their sauna to a spa experience with various beauty treatments.
 Some just use it for general relaxation.
 All the ways of sauna bathing are approved.
 There are no rules.
 You can just listen to your body and mind and do as they ask.

 Could a Finnish sauna be a good solution to your home too?

-Authentic Finnish sauna experience is also an unique business opportunity!
-If you would like to offer your customers a place to take a moment from the hectic mind and focus on wellbeing, the authentic Finnish sauna experience in the solution.
-To help hotels, spas, gyms, and other service providers to create high-quality and authentic Finnish sauna experiences, Sauna from Finland publishes their new Authentic Finnish Sauna Experience Quality Handbook in May 2020.
+Authentic Finnish sauna experience is also a unique business opportunity!
+If you would like to offer your customers a place to take a moment from the hectic mind and focus on wellbeing, the authentic Finnish sauna experience is the solution.
+To help hotels, spas, gyms, and other service providers to create high-quality and authentic Finnish sauna experiences, Sauna from Finland published their new Authentic Finnish Sauna Experience Quality Handbook in May 2020 and the English version is coming up!
 Read more here.